truenas/documentation/content/GettingStarted/Deprecations.md

 Beginning in CORE 13.0-U6, Enterprise customers with the S3 service running or enabled are prevented from upgrading to the next major version.
 {{< /enterprise >}}

-Users should plan to migrate to a separately maintained MinIO application in TrueNAS 22.12 or newer or otherwise move any production data away from the S3 service storage location.
+Users should plan to move any production data away from the S3 service storage location.
-Migrating from the built-in S3 service to the separately maintained application could result in an extended data migration window and potential disruption to S3 data access.

-See the [MinIO Plugin]({{< relref "MinIOPlugin.md" >}}) tutorial for detailed migration instructions.

 ## SAS Multipath

 SAS Multipath is supported *as-is* and receives no further maintenance updates.
 While multipath situations might be detected and be generally functional in TrueNAS CORE, there is a possibility this is not available in a future TrueNAS CORE major version.
 Users should avoid creating and managing SAS multipath scenarios with TrueNAS.

+## Virtualization

+{{< include file="/static/includes/COREFeatureSupport.md" >}}